The Illinois Chapter

 The mission of The Children’s Heart Foundation is to fund the most promising research to help advance the diagnosis, treatment and prevention of congenital heart defects.
 Founded in 1996, CHF is a national 501(C)3 non-profit with chapters and volunteers across the country.

-Since 1996, CHF has independently funded 67 research projects with over $8 million.
-In addition, CHF and the American Heart Association have collaboratively funded 14 research projects with nearly $1.8 million through the Congenital Heart Defect Research Awards, bringing CHF’s total amount funded to over $9 million.
+Since 1996, CHF has independently funded 71 research projects with $9.1 million.
+In addition, CHF has co-funded 26 research projects with over $3.2 million with the American Heart Association through the CHD Research Awards.
+In total, CHF has funded 99 research projects with over $10.6 million.
 CHF is not affiliated with any one institution.
 Esteemed medical advisors from around the nation review applications for research funding and make recommendations based on quality, innovation and promise of research.

 For comprehensive information on CHF, the research it funds and how, visit the national website.